valterc/ki2/README.md

 ### How to configure hood buttons/switches?

 Typically _Channel 1_ is used for the left hood button and _Channel 2_ for the right hood button.
 Set the channels via the manufacturer official shifting app available on smartphones.
-You can use the device details in Ki2, by pressing on a device name, to verify the corresponding switch action.
+You can use the device details in Ki2, by pressing on a device name, to verify the channel actions.

 ### The app disconnects from the shifting unit while riding